Beak trimming: History

+Twentieth century

 Beak trimming was developed at the Ohio Agricultural Experiment Station in the 1930s.
 The original technique was temporary, cutting approximately 6 mm (1/4 inch) off the beak.
 It was thought that the tip of the beak had no blood supply and presumably no sensation.
 The procedure was performed by hand with a sharp knife, either when deaths due to cannibalism became excessive, or when the problem was anticipated because of a history of cannibalism in the particular strain of chicken.

 Cannibalism is a serious management problem dating back to the periods before intensive housing of poultry became popular.
 Poultry books written before vertical integration of the poultry industry describe the abnormal pecking of poultry:

-Chicks and adult birds' picking at each other until blood shows and then destroying one another by further picking is a source of great loss in many flocks, especially when kept in confinement ....
+Chicks and adult birds' picking at each other until blood shows and then destroying one another by further picking is a source of great loss in many flocks, especially when kept in confinement ...
 The recommendation of the Ohio Experiment Station of cutting back the tip of the upper beak has been found to be effective until the beak grows out again.

 Cannibalism has two peaks in the life of a chicken; during the brooding period and at the onset of egg laying.
 The point-of-lay cannibalism is generally the most damaging and gets most of the attention.
 The temporary beak trimming developed at the Ohio Experiment Station assumed that cannibalism was a phase, and that blunting the beak temporarily would be adequate.